 Everyday immigration officers prove this at the border.
 They ask a question, you answer, and then they go quiet and look at you.
 Most people prattle on about their trip, how much extra booze or smokes they have brought home, or they fidget and give off body language that says to the officer that they are hiding something.

-- Loosing control of a conversation?
+- Losing control of a conversation?
 Ask a question and shut up.

 Studies have shown that a person can think twice as fast as they can talk.
 So when you need to buy yourself some time, ask an open-ended question and allow the person to answer.

-Invest that time they are talking into thinking the issue through in order to move the conversation towards the outcome you want.
+Invest that time they are talking into thinking the issue through to move the conversation towards the outcome you want.

 - When someone asks you a question, pause silently.

-If you are spending all day filling the silence with your own voice you are, in effect, answering your own questions.
+If you are spending all day filling the silence with your voice, you are, in effect, answering your own questions.
 If you are answering your own questions all day, who else is working?